Scope of Practice for the

 - Facilitate the development of, and advocate for, public health strategies and/or policies that serve to protect, promote and support breastfeeding.

 - Coordinate care consistent with standards of professional ethics and behavior.

 - Promote breastfeeding as the optimal method of infant feeding and care.

-- Counsel and educate pregnant women and mothers regarding breastfeeding.
+- Counsel and educate pregnant individuals and families regarding breastfeeding.

 - Provide care supportive of the whole family constellation when providing counseling.

 - Conduct comprehensive assessment of mother and child related to breastfeeding and human lactation.